-Lots of people wet themselves during the day - more than you'd think!
+More young people wet themselves during the day than you might think

 1. Daytime wetting can be embarrassing, stressful and unpleasant

-But it is not uncommon.
+But it isn’t uncommon.
 Daytime wetting might result in damp underwear or – much less often – a sudden emptying of the whole bladder.

 This is a bladder that is twitchy and unpredictable and needs emptying often and suddenly – sometimes without much prior warning.
 This rapid and unpredictable urgency can result in a leak or two before the safety of the loo is reached.
 Medication can be prescribe that might help.